Puttalam

 Puttalam (පුත්තලම; புத்தளம்) is the largest town in Puttalam District, North Western Province, Sri Lanka.
-Puttalam is the administrative capital of the Puttalam District and governed by an Urban Council.
+Puttalam is the administrative capital of the Puttalam District and governed by a municipal council.

 Climate

-Under the Köppen climate classification, Pattalam has a tropical savanna climate with a short dry season from June to September and a second dry season from January to March.
+Under the Köppen climate classification, Pattalam has a tropical savanna climate (As) with a short dry season from June to September and a second dry season from January to March.
 The wet season is mainly from October to December.
 Temperatures remain steady throughout the year with little variations in between.